-- Occasional and systemic errors.
-Is the error an indication of a systemic problem in the organizations internal processes and procedures, or is it truly an isolated event? - Minor and major errors.
-Does the error undermine the intent and integrity of the CACFP or is it simply an administrative error?
+- Occasional and systemic errors Is the error an indication of a systemic problem in the organizations internal processes and procedures, or is it truly an isolated event? - Minor and major errors Does the error undermine the intent and integrity of the CACFP or is it simply an administrative error?

-NOTE: Submission of false or fraudulent claims or documentation, or Imminent Threat to Health or Safety will result in a determination that the organization is seriously deficient regardless of the frequency of occurrence or the impact on the organization's claim.
+NOTE: Submission of false or fraudulent claims or documentation, or evidence of imminent threat to health or safety, will result in a determination that the organization is seriously deficient regardless of the frequency of occurrence or the impact on the organization's claim.

-If a CE is determined seriously deficient, TDA will always:
+If a CE is deemed seriously deficient, TDA will always:

-- Detail the non-compliances (known as "findings") that led to the declaration of serious deficiency. - Refer to and apply state and federal laws, guidelines and regulations to maintain consistency in making serious deficiency determinations.
+- Detail the non-compliances (known as "findings") that led to the declaration of serious deficiency. - Refer to and apply state and federal laws, guidelines, and regulations to maintain consistency in making serious deficiency determinations.

-Once a Notice of Serious Deficiency is issued, it can result in only two possible outcomes:
+Once a Notice of Serious Deficiency is issued, it can result in only two outcomes:

-- The serious deficiency(ies) are fully and permanently corrected to TDA's satisfaction within the time allotted for corrective action; or - The serious deficiency(ies) are not fully and permanently corrected to TDA's satisfaction within the time allotted, and TDA proposes termination of the CE's Permanent Agreement and disqualification and placement of the CE, responsible principals and responsible individuals on the NDL.
+- The serious deficiency(ies) is fully and permanently corrected to TDA's satisfaction within the time allotted for corrective action; or - The serious deficiency(ies) is not fully and permanently corrected to TDA's satisfaction within the time allotted, and TDA proposes termination of the CE's Permanent Agreement and disqualification and placement of the CE, responsible principals, and responsible individuals on the NDL.

-When a CE is determined seriously deficient, TDA must also:
+When a CE is deemed seriously deficient, TDA must also:

-- Determine who is responsible for the serious deficiency; - Include the names of those individuals in the Notice of Serious Deficiency; and - Send a copy of the notice to the CE, responsible principals and responsible individuals.
+- Determine who is responsible for the serious deficiency; - Include the names of those individuals in the Notice of Serious Deficiency; and - Send a copy of the notice to the CE, responsible principals, and responsible individuals.

-NOTE: Indications of fraud or misuse of funds may be referred to USDA for investigation, and referred for prosecution under applicable Federal and State law.
+NOTE: Indications of fraud or misuse of funds may be referred to USDA for investigation and referred for prosecution under applicable federal and state law.